sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

     :alt: Dataset
     :width: 60%

-.. note:: In our example, the dataset is created from a file named ``housing.csv`` .
-It is a comma separated file with a header row specifying the names of the various columns.
-If the data file does not have a header row, Fire Insights will give dummy column names like ``C0``, ``C1``, etc. You can update the column names in the schema based on your data.
+.. note:: * We have created the dataset using a comma separated file named ``housing.csv`` which contains a header row specifying column names.
+          * If the file does not contain the header row, Fire will give dummy column names e.g. ``C0``, ``C1``, etc.
+          * In case of missing header row, Fire allows you to customize the column names in the schema based on your data.

 Step 5 : Save the New Dataset
 =======

+#.
 Click **Save** to save the new dataset and you are ready to use it in your workflows.

 View the New Dataset
 ========

-Click the **Datasets Tab** to see the list of all the datasets that belong to the project.
+#.
+Click the **Datasets Tab** to view the datasets list belonging to the project.

   .. figure:: ../../_assets/tutorials/dataset/Create-Dataset/NewDataset-5.png
    :alt: Dataset